kolosovpetro/unexpected-polynomial-identities-classical-interpolation/README.md

 Refer to the build documentation: [BUILD.md](BUILD.md)

-## ⭐ Support open science on GitHub ⭐
+## ⭐ Support this project on GitHub ⭐

 If you found this repository helpful or interesting, please consider giving it a star! ⭐